Breaking into the ESL industry might seem like a daunting task if you have no prior experience, but it’s actually not very complicated.

 The operable word here is “reputable.”
 The web is full of both legitimate and scammer recruiting agencies alike.
 Sometimes, telling them apart is difficult.

 If you decide to go the recruiter route, do your due diligence and investigate any agency before you make anything official.
 Try to seek out honest reviews from impartial third-party sources.
-Previous teachers are great resources to get the inside scoop.
+Previous teachers are excellent resources to get the inside scoop.

 Here are the major benefits of using a recruiter/placement service:

-- Agencies have pre-existing, established relationships with the schools where they place teachers
+• Agencies have pre-existing, established relationships with the schools where they place teachers

-- Most agencies will assist in the visa process
+• Most agencies will assist in the visa process

-- You will enjoy a built-in social support network – an invaluable commodity in a new country
+• You will enjoy a built-in social support network – an invaluable commodity in a new country

 Step 2b: Hit the Online Job Boards